Ai-Path/interview/README.md

 ### Data:

 Data is consist of a CSV file with 3 columns.
 First column is the question, the second column is the related article and the third column is the answer of the chatbot.
+[File](data/chatbot_data.csv) is located in the data folder.

+### Solution:

+Add your solution to the `solutions` folder.